Undergraduate Tuition and Fee Descriptions

 Fees for Non-enrolled Students

 Non-enrolled students use services at the University and pay for them on a per-service fee basis.
 Non-enrolled students must complete the online application and may take Thomas Edison State University courses, TECEP® examinations and Prior Learning Assessment (PLA) by paying for each on an individual basis.
-However, they are not eligible for any degree until they become an enrolled student by paying the Comprehensive Tuition, the Annual Enrollment Tuition or the W. Cary Edwards School of Nursing Tuition.
-The University also offers non-degree services such as Credit Banking.
+However, they are not eligible for any degree until they become an enrolled student by paying the Comprehensive Tuition, Per Credit Tuition Plan or the W. Cary Edwards School of Nursing Tuition.
+The University also offers non-degree services such as Individual Learning Accounts.